Bauchi Nigeria Travel Guide

 Bauchi has a tropical wet and dry climate.
 This pattern brings distinct seasons, each possessing unique characteristics.
 The dry season typically runs from October to April.
 During these months, expect hot temperatures and low humidity.
 The Harmattan wind, blowing from the Sahara Desert, influences this period.

-It brings cooler mornings but also carries dust, reducing visibility and sometimes causing respiratory irritation.
-Temperatures during the day in the dry season often range from 20°C (68°F) in the mornings to a scorching 38°C (100°F) or higher during the day.
+It brings cooler mornings in addition to carries dust, reducing the ability to see and sometimes causing respiratory irritation.
+Daytime temperatures in the dry season often range from 20°C (68°F) in the mornings to a scorching 38°C (100°F) or higher during the day.
 This period features plenty of sunshine.

 October to April: Hot, not much moisture in the air, Harmattan winds.
 Ideal for outdoor activities.